-Satellite Broadband, also referred to as internet-by-satellite, is a high-speed bi-directional Internet connection made via communications satellites instead of a telephone landline or other terrestrial means.
+Satellite Broadband, also referred to as internet-by-satellite, is a high-speed bi-directional Internet connection made via geostationary communications satellites instead of a telephone landline or other terrestrial means.
 Today satellite broadband is completely comparable with DSL broadband in terms of both performance and cost, with commercial offerings of 22 Mbps often with triple play (internet, TV and voice with the same internet).

 While fibre offers superior performance, it takes more time and is more expensive to roll out and so will not be available to all users within a reasonable time frame.
 On the contrary, satellite solutions are available immediately.
 This is the only broadband solution for those who live in areas without or with slow terrestrial or wireless / mobile broadband access.

 Satellite broadband is extremely cost effective, with monthly subscriptions comparable with equivalent performance ADSL offers.
-Users receive a dish and modem and can either install these themselves, or call on an expertise of a vast network of highly trained engineers.
+Users receive a dish and modem and can either install these themselves, or call on the expertise of a vast network of highly trained engineers.
 The average purchase price across the EU for consumer equipment is EUR 350.
 This initial cost is eligible for European public funding, and some Member States and regions have used this opportunity to close their digital divides cost-effectively & quickly.
 Some examples are Auvergne in France, Piemonte in Italy and Scotland in the UK.

 Connecting to the Internet via satellite means installing a small satellite dish outside your house, flat, school or other building.
 As long as the dish can see the sky, you should easily be able to connect to the Internet.
 The satellite modem needs to be plugged into your computer and no telephone connection is required.
 The dish can be installed by homeowners directly or by a professional installer.
 The quality of service is comparable to DSL and users can access a full range of Internet applications such as surfing the web, emailing, VOIP, downloading music or watching videos.